-While even for a company starting out, like the niche fashion company set up by former student Vineeta Manchanda, the skills learnt in an IOE&IT course proved invaluable from the off:
+While even for a company starting out, like the niche fashion company set up by former student Vineeta Manchanda, the skills learnt in export education proved invaluable from the off:

 I had reached the point where I wanted to bring to life one of my secret dreams – to develop an online niche fashion company.
 I explored various options and settled upon the IOE course as it would allow me to apply the academic theories of international trade to my business plan in the final Practical Global Trading module.
 The other modules allowed me to bring my answers to life by researching case studies on how the international logistics strategies have impacted a company’s ability to internationalise and researching how foreign companies can target China’s huge online market place.

 The course has provided me with a helpful appreciation of how the multiple facets of an international business link, as well as an initial roadmap for my business.
 Also, I can now bore for Britain on Zara’s supply chain!

 The mechanics of international trade have long turned the cogs of the world economy and the reality is that British businesses will now need to become much more aware of how these cogs operate in order to embrace the opportunities exporting undoubtedly provides.